 Your employer should tell you when your workplace's leave year runs from and to.

-You must take most of your statutory leave during the leave year.
+You should take your legal minimum 5.6 weeks' leave during the leave year.

 Carrying over holiday

-You must take your legal minimum holiday during your leave year.
+If there’s no workforce agreement, you must take your legal minimum 5.6 weeks’ holiday during the leave year.